Param-Harrison/kidzode/public/courses/pixel-heroes/rps_challenge.md

     print("IT'S A TIE!
 PLAY AGAIN!")
 ```

-## Remember
-- `for round_num in range(1, 6):` plays 5 rounds
-- Scores accumulate across all rounds
-- Compare final scores to find champion
+**The trick:** `for round_num in range(1, 6):` plays 5 rounds.
+Scores accumulate across all rounds.
+Compare final scores to find the champion.
+Make sure score variables are OUTSIDE the loop!

-## Try This
-Change to best of 7 or best of 10!
+Try changing to best of 7 or best of 10 - make it longer!

-## If Stuck
-- Make sure `for` loop is around the game
-- Score variables must be OUTSIDE the loop

-**CHALLENGE COMPLETE!** 🎉